ncullmann/finish-th-is/README.md

 # Binaries
 [Download the latest release](https://github.com/ncullmann/Finish-Th-is/releases) for your platform.<br>Java 17+ required.
 ### Unix-like
+Install the appropriate [Azul Zulu OpenJDK with JavaFX for Linux](https://www.azul.com/downloads/?os=linux&package=jdk-fx) depending upon your distribution.
 Extract the tarball `tar -xzvf Finish-Th-is.jar`, then run `java -jar Finish-Th-is.jar` in a terminal.<br> Alternatively, `<Zulu JavaFX JDK>/bin/java -jar Finish-Th-is.jar`
 ### Windows
-Extract the zip, add the Azul Zulu OpenJDK to the PATH, then double-click the jar.
+Install the [Azul Zulu OpenJDK with JavaFX for Windows](https://cdn.azul.com/zulu/bin/zulu17.28.13-ca-fx-jdk17.0.0-win_x64.msi), extract the zip, then double-click the jar.
 # Building
 This project was built using the [Azul Zulu OpenJDK with JavaFX](https://www.azul.com/downloads/?package=jdk-fx).
 However, this project builds with other recent JDKs (17+) with both dependencies met.
 On the first compilation, the pm.ser and stn.ser files are generated from the training set and will not be regenerated unless deleted.
 The binaries come with both of these for the sake of convenience.